Jiaozi: Origin and custom

 At the same time, jiaozi look like yuan bao silver or gold ingots used as currency during the Ming dynasty, and as the name sounds like the word for the earliest paper money, serving them is believed to bring prosperity.
 Many families eat these at midnight on Chinese New Year's Eve.
 Some cooks will even hide a clean coin inside a jiaozi for the lucky to find.

 Nowadays, jiaozi are eaten year-round, and can be eaten for breakfast, lunch or dinner.
 They can be served as an appetizer, a side dish, or as the main course.
 In China, sometimes jiaozi is served as a last course during restaurant meals.
 As a breakfast dish, jiaozi are prepared alongside xiaolongbao at inexpensive roadside restaurants.
 Typically, they are served in small steamers containing ten pieces each.
 Although mainly serving jiaozi to breakfast customers, these small restaurants keep them hot on steamers and ready to eat all day.
-Jiaozi are always served with a dipping sauce that may include vinegar, soy sauce, garlic, ginger, rice wine, hot sauce, and sesame oil.
+Jiaozi is always served with a dipping sauce that may include vinegar, soy sauce, garlic, ginger, rice wine, hot sauce, and sesame oil.
 They can also be served with soup.